cgettings/Citi-Bike-Trips/README.md

 This is an animated GIF tracking a single bike around NYC.
 This bike was used for 40 separate trips on Thursday, July 13th 2017.

-This bike was picked up on the Lower East Side at 6:25 AM and dropped off for the final time on the Upper West Side at 11:40 PM.
+This bike was picked up in the East Village at 6:25 AM and dropped off for the final time on the Upper West Side at 11:40 PM.
 The highlighted area on the timeline spans a trip's start time and end time.
 The relative width of the arrow corresponds to the relative duration of that trip.

 <img src="plots/stops_timeline_animate_25.gif" alt="stops_timeline_animate_25.gif" height="750">